Holmusk/postgresql-simple-named/README.md

 be used along with the [`postgresql-simple`][pgs] library, so you could refer there for the original documentation of primary functions.
-This package solves exclusively one particular problem — gives the ability to use named parameters instead of `?` in quasi-quoter queries and offers essential functions for using them in queries (`queryNamed`, `executeNamed`).
+This package solves exclusively one particular problem — gives the ability to use named parameters instead of `?` in quasi-quoter queries and offers essential functions for substituting variables them in queries (`queryNamed`, `executeNamed`).

 ## Example